 Kittitas PUD Power Rates Increase

 The District is a publicly owned non-profit entity committed to providing safe, reliable, cost-based electric service to meet the needs of our community.
-The District operates and maintains over seven hundred miles of line, five substations and four distribution points of delivery across the Kittitas County to serve nearly five thousand meters.
-Please contact our office if you have any questions.
+The District operates and maintains over seven hundred and fifty miles of line, six substations and four distribution points of delivery across Kittitas County to serve over five thousand meters.